tododge/BIOS424/lab_two/README.md

 We can purge any potential haplotypic duplications from our hifiasm assembly.
 ```
 cd $SCRATCH/BIOS424/lab_two
-sbatch scripts/submit_purgedups.sh
+sbatch scripts/submit_purgedups.sh #should take about 5 minutes
 ```

 After the job completes, there will be multiple files in the `purge/` directory.
-The relevant file for us is `2L.purged.fa`, which is our fasta file without haplodups.
+The relevant file for us is `2R.purged.fa`, which is our fasta file without haplodups.
 We can now check the size of our assembly again.
 ```
 cd $SCRATCH/BIOS424/lab_two
-gt seqstat purge/2L.purged.fa
+gt seqstat purge/2R.purged.fa
 ```
 (Hopefully) the `gt seqstat` output looks like:
 ```
-# number of contigs:     25
+# number of contigs:     23
-# total contigs length:  27447083
+# total contigs length:  31973739
-# mean contig size:      1097883.32
+# mean contig size:      1390162.57
-# contig size first quartile: 124935
+# contig size first quartile: 274879
-# median contig size:         193511
+# median contig size:         445479
-# contig size third quartile: 294027
+# contig size third quartile: 652358
-# longest contig:             15568587
+# longest contig:             21678417
-# shortest contig:            84909
+# shortest contig:            160806
-# contigs > 500 nt:           25 (100.00 %)
+# contigs > 500 nt:           23 (100.00 %)
-# contigs > 1K nt:            25 (100.00 %)
+# contigs > 1K nt:            23 (100.00 %)
-# contigs > 10K nt:           25 (100.00 %)
+# contigs > 10K nt:           23 (100.00 %)
-# contigs > 100K nt:          21 (84.00 %)
+# contigs > 100K nt:          23 (100.00 %)
-# contigs > 1M nt:            3 (12.00 %)
+# contigs > 1M nt:            4 (17.39 %)
-# N50                15568587
+# N50                21678417
 # L50                1
-# N80                2747760
+# N80                652358
-# L80                3
+# L80                5
 ```
-Now, we've dropped about 7.5Mb of sequence from erroneous haplodups.
-There is still 4Mb more sequence than compared to the reference, but it's possible that we could have assembled a bunch of challenging regions that the reference genome (first assembled in 2014) could not.
+Now, we've dropped about 7Mb of sequence from erroneous haplodups.
+There is still a lot more sequence than compared to the reference, but it's possible that we could have assembled a bunch of challenging regions that the reference genome (first assembled in 2014) could not.
+It's also possible that isolated reads are aligning poorly, and that some of the contigs in our assembly are bogus.
+Notice how our largest contig is more than 21Mb, which is really excellent.

 ## Scaffolding contigs with RagTag

 We now have a number of contigs.
-If our data had been high-enough quality, we could have potentially already assembled the full 2L chromosome.
-However, we can see that our largest contig is still only 15Mb, which is well short of the known chromosome length.
+If our data had been high-enough quality, we could have potentially already assembled the full 2R chromosome.
+However, we can see that our largest contig is still only XXMb, which is well short of the known chromosome length.
 Now we will assembly our chromosomes into scaffolds.
 We don't have any more data to use (like Hi-C), so we have to scaffold against the reference D.melanogaster genome.
 Unfortunately, this means that our assembly will no longer be truly "de novo", but we were able to assemble large chunks of the chromosome de novo.
 To scaffold, we will use the program RagTag.

 First we have to download the reference D.melanogaster assembly.
 (You can check its stats the same way we've checked our fasta files.
 Notice that there are a huge number of contigs.
 These are all small fragments that are part of the genome, but its unclear where they should be assembled.)
 ```